Oh-La-LABS/core-user-integrations/README.md

 ## Updating all submodules
 This monorepo is using submodules for schemas.

 Submodules are NOT allowed in packages.
-Use the manifest for your integration to use a remote git repository.
+Use the manifest for your integration to use a remote git repository (not YET supported).

 To update all submodules, run the following in the root of the checked out repository:
 ```